coreos/rpm-ostree/docs/manual/treefile.md

    are provided, then `postprocess-script` will be executed after all other `postprocess`.

- * `include`: string, optional: Path to another treefile which will be used as an inheritance base.
+ * `include`: string or array of string, optional: Path(s) to treefiles which will be used as an inheritance base.
 The semantics for inheritance are:
    Non-array values in child values override parent values.
 Array values are concatenated.
 Filenames will be resolved relative to the including treefile.
+Since rpm-ostree 2019.5, this value may also be an array of strings.
+Including the same file multiple times is an error.

  * `container`: boolean, optional: Defaults to `false`.
 If `true`, then rpm-ostree will not do any special handling of kernel, initrd or the